-7.1.4 Noise/vibration generated from the construction and operational phase of the road is unlikely to cause disturbance to reptiles as they will habituate to these effects in the long term.
-Reptiles found during destructive searching will suffer from some disturbance while being translocated although this will be negligible, as they will be immediately released into new habitat.
-Both the magnitude and significance of impact associated with disturbance is considered as Negligible.
+7.1.4 Noise/vibration generated from the construction and operational phase of the road is unlikely to cause disturbance to reptiles as they would habituate to these effects in the long term.
+Reptiles found during destructive searching would suffer from some disturbance while being translocated although this will be of negligible magnitude, as they will be immediately released into new habitat.
+Both the magnitude and significance of residual impact associated with disturbance is considered as Negligible.